hakanai/talker/Readme.md

       miku_speak.exe テスト

     You should get some sound.
 As long as this tool works, you're good to go.
-* If you want, you can run setup.exe, but it isn't required for this usage.
-If you do run setup.exe, here's what you do:
+* (Optional) Set up SAPI provider.
+    * This isn't required to use miku_speak.exe directly, but sets up a SAPI provider so that you can use the alternative provider documented below.
+    * Run setup.exe from the install directory.
     * Hit 追加 (Add).
 Adjust defaults if you want, hit OK.
     * Hit 終了 (Done)
     * After doing this, you might try to run SimpleTTS.js and get an error.
 This is normal.
+      The developer didn't bother to install it into the 64-bit registry or even provide a 64-bit version.
       If you run it with the 32-bit Windows Scripting Host, then it should work fine.
-Other speech tools like Bouyomi-chan should also work fine since they are presumably ancient 32-bit tools as well.
+      Other speech tools like Bouyomi-chan should also work fine since they are ancient 32-bit tools as well.

+**SAPI speech provider (Windows only)**

+  "speaker": {
+    "provider": "sapi",
+    "voice": "Miku",
+    "rate": 4, // -10 ~ +10
+    "force32Bit": true
+  },

+Windows ships with some speech providers out of the box so you should be able to use these.
+The voice name here is matched against the exact name that is displayed for the voice in Windows.

+The example here shows "Miku" being used as the voice, which will use Robokoe if you have followed the additional instructions listed under the Robokoe section above.

+The "force32Bit" option forces use of the WOW64 (32-bit "Windows on Windows64") version of the Windows Script Host when running scripts.
+This gets around the issue of certain speech providers not providing 64-bit versions.